polyfillpolyfill/polyfill-service/README.md

 [![Build
 Status](https://travis-ci.org/Financial-Times/polyfill-service.svg)](https://travis-ci.org/Financial-Times/polyfill-service)

 **polyfill** makes web development less frustrating by selectively polyfilling just what the browser needs.
 Use it on your own site, or as a service.
-For usage information see the [hosted service](http://polyfill.webservices.ft.com), which formats and displays the documentation located in the [docs](docs/) folder.
+For usage information see the [hosted service](http://polyfill.webservices.ft.com), which formats and displays the service API documentation located in the [docs](docs/) folder.

 ## Installing as a service

-To install and run the polyfill service locally:
+To install and run polyfill as a service:

 1. Install [git](http://git-scm.com/downloads), [Node](http://nodejs.org) and [Grunt](http://gruntjs.com/getting-started#installing-the-cli) and  on your system
 2. Fork this repository.
-You can do that [here](https://github.com/financial-times/polyfill/fork)
+You can do that [here](https://github.com/financial-times/polyfill-service/fork)
 3. Clone this repository to your system (`git clone git@github.com:Financial-Times/polyfill-service.git`)
 4. Run `npm install`
 5. Run `npm start` and navigate to `http://localhost:3000` in your browser